Gudetama: Background

+Other earlier food based characters, like Kogepan and Amagurichan, designed by the Japanese company San-X in 2000 and 2001, were portrayed as wishing to seem delicious and appealing, with much of their characterization and plots centering that wish.
+In contrast, Gudetama is depicted as having no such desire and actively resisting attempts to eat it.
+Instead, Gudetama is seemingly driven by its own internal whims with little attention to those around it.

 Gudetama differs from other positive and adorable characters in Japan's kawaii culture, since Gudetama has gross aspects that places it in the kimo-kawaii category (which means "gross-cute" or "creepy-cute").
 Gudetama's kimo-kawaii shows through its depression, which causes it to constantly complain about its hard life.